-Revert the GSR queuing negate <line< i=""> within active-configuration containing qos set</line<> policy to strict priority. queuing-policy weighted-fair>
+Revert the GSR queuing negate <line active-configuration="" containing="" i="" qos<="" within=""></line> policy to strict priority. set queuing-policy weighted-fair>

 Allocating Bandwidth for a Weighted-Fair Queuing Policy

 If you enable the weighted-fair queuing policy on the GSR, you can allocate bandwidth for the queues on the GSR.
 To allocate bandwidth for each GSR queue, enter the following command in Configure mode: